coloursofnoise/Resources/Mapping/Adding-Custom-Dialogue.md

 `[THEO left normal]` is used to determine what Dialogue Portrait and Dialogue Box should be used.

 `THEO` in this case means that the Text will display Theo's Dialogue Box and Dialogue Portrait.
 This can naturally be changed to use to different Character's assets.
+To add custom portraits see [here](Custom-Portraits)

 `left` is the orientation of the Dialogue Portrait, in this case it would appear on the left side of the Dialogue Box.